 In large crowds, make sure to keep your personal belongings close, but that's not specific to Italy.
 The major sights have armed military presence and the police make regular rounds as well.

 As for terrorist attacks, you're more likely to be killed in a car accident.The recent events are awful, but still rare.
 If they stop anyone from living life, then they've achieved their purpose.
 Fight extremism by not being afraid!
 Italy is a beautiful country.
-Go enjoy it! about 2 years agoAnswered by Cascadian Abroad via WorldNomads.com
+Go enjoy it! over 2 years agoAnswered by Cascadian Abroad via WorldNomads.com

 We just got back from Italy, and it felt safer than ever.
 There were police and bomb sniffing dogs everywhere, along with a lot of soldiers in camo, and it seemed to be quite the deterrent.
 Even in places where you would normally see lots of beggars, there were far less, and I saw police shooing away beggars.
 Any big city is going to have pickpockets, etc, but I felt much safer there than I do here in the US where I live, due to the increased soldier/police presence.
-Go and enjoy! about 2 years ago
+Go and enjoy! over 2 years ago